matthewlong29/PareAndFlourish_Site/_posts/2017-03-26-why-email-ruins-our-conversations.md

 <hr class="secondary">

 You don’t want to be stuck in a conversation about your career and realize you don’t know what to say.
 We’ve been there, it’s embarrassing.
 You can’t always craft a perfect conversation, but you can always prepare.
 What do you do to keep your communication skills up to par?
-Let us know in the comments or tweet us @pareandflourish!